 NOTE: If you use the adaptive clocking feature, transmission delays, gate delays, and synchronization requirements result in a lower maximum clock frequency than with non-adaptive clocking.
 Do not use adaptive clocking unless it is required by the hardware design.

-The Flasher ATE programming modules provide functional isolation among each other.
-Do not use with hazardous voltages to avoid risk of electrical shock and fire.
+This Flasher ATE programming modules provide basic isolation only.
+Do not use with hazardous voltages without further protection measures to avoid risk of electrical shock and fire.

 A: Measurement of target voltage etc. + automatic triggering is on a list for potential improvements.
 Currently programming can only be triggered by the control interfaces RS232, 3-wire-handshake and TELNET.

 A: A Windows DLL is not required.
 The Flasher ATE Programming Modules are set up once - either on the PC or via Ethernet and the corresponding firmware images (one or more) are loaded onto the Flashers.
 Afterwards, the modules require information on which image should be programmed.
 Changing data such as serial numbers, MAC addresses etc. can be transferred together with the programming command as "patch data".